xabcd001/wireguard/README.md

 		Follow the Prompts:
 				The script will ask for your server IP address and admin password.

 	3. Run the Non-Protected Script
+ 		Not Working Properly ❌
 		3.1 Download the Script:

 			curl -O https://raw.githubusercontent.com/xabcd001/wireguard-setup/main/setup_wireguard_non_protected.sh